treboryatska/gitdao/README.md

 ZZ                        2          2.00       0.01
 ```

 The idea is that the DAO is the owner of the repository.
-The % of total points are the % of your ownership of the DAO.
+The `% of total points` are the `%` of your ownership of the DAO.

 ## Weighted Points

 The points are calculated as follows:

 - 1 point for each line of code
-- 0.5 points for each line of commented code or line in a text file (txt and md
+- 0.5 points for each line of commented code or line in a text file (txt and md files)

 # Steps to create a repository an give its ownership to a DAO